How this garden, with native plants and canoe planters, can help save salmon, orcas

 Plants are another zone for new thinking, said Matt Maria of the King Conservation District, which provides inexpensive native plants, technical assistance and even funding to help people become good stewards wherever they live.
 The conservation district’s native plant sale is underway now online, and the community fair — to pick up plants, visit and get stewardship tips — is March 14 at the Tukwila Community Center.

-The garden also includes trees, to provide a range of habitats in the garden, from canopy to understory.
+The garden also includes a wide range of plants as well as trees, to provide a range of habitats in the garden, from canopy to understory.
 The display garden uses shredded wood called hog fuel that is inexpensive and breaks down into the soil, instead of gravel that is imported sometimes from across the country or the world.

 Instead of building blocks for walls, the garden uses logs.
 One was textured with turkey tail mushrooms, a living design.
 There also were hemlock hunks, solid for sitting and beautiful in color and form.
 A tall snag installed in the center of the garden shows how a tree can provide a home for animals and insects, even in death.